 Here is some of my work you can find on the website:

-Podcasts: Currently, I publish the audio from my twice a week video devotionals for Lake Murray Presbyterian Church (available on YouTube and Facebook) as a podcast.
+Podcasts: Currently, I publish the audio from my twice-a-week video devotionals for Lake Murray Presbyterian Church (available on YouTube and Facebook) as a podcast.
 I have used this podcast stream in the past to support a Sunday School class and to share my preaching.
-You may subscribe through itunes.
+You may subscribe through iTunes.

-Book Notes: Just one page to summarize reading a book.
-12 point, New Times Roman, one inch margins.
+Book Notes: Just one page to summarize a reading of a book.
+12 point, New Times Roman, one-inch margins.

-Sermons A sample of some of my preaching.
+Sermons: A sample of some of my preaching.

 A word about sources.
 If you hear or read something amazing here, please assume I got the idea from somewhere else.
 I may include a link to the source or mention the writer.
 I often do not know where my ideas come from.
 If I do know the source, and I think it is awesome, I will share it.
 Sometimes you will find a link only because I want to be able to trace where the idea originated.